jazcarate/redond-it/.github/ISSUE_TEMPLATE/feature.md

 Feature requests must include:

-- As much detail as possible for what we should add and why it's important to Bootstrap
+- As much detail as possible for what we should add and why it's important to Redond-it
 - Relevant links to prior art, screenshots, or live demos whenever possible